TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-17-roughwork.md

 - [x] Incorporate Table of contents
 - [x] Fix amazon_robot_controller after pulling the latest changes (Err on the side of caution)
 - [ ] Add to blog the issues explained in CustomRobots [Issue 81](https://github.com/JdeRobot/CustomRobots/issues/81), [Issue 79](https://github.com/JdeRobot/CustomRobots/issues/79), and [Issue 93](https://github.com/JdeRobot/CustomRobots/issues/93)
+- [ ] Add to week-9 blog "The complete breakdown of the issue can be seen in scribble xx.
+For reference, the crux of the issue is in these error logs..."

 #### Notes